 Applicants must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (post-secondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 International applicants may be required to satisfy an English proficiency requirement.
 The successful applicant is generally expected to have a minimum combined junior/senior grade-point average of 3.0 (B) on a 4.0 scale.

 To be awarded the Graduate Certificate in Human Resource Management, students must successfully complete 12 credits of course work.
 All courses must be completed with a grade of C or better and a grade-point average of 3.0 to be awarded the certificate.

 Penn State’s schedule of courses lists availability.

-The PDF below is the Spring 2023 Management Division Great Valley Course Schedule.
-If you have any issues viewing this document or have any questions, please contact the division at [email protected].
+If you have issues viewing any of these documents or have any questions, please contact the division at [email protected].